Campus Improvement Plan

 Student Achievement Strengths

-- Academic performance on STAAR improved in Reading for approaches and meets, while masters was just 1 point away from maintaining the previous year's level.
+- Academic performance on STAAR Redesign improved in Reading for approaches and meets, and masters for SPED all grades.

 Problem Statements Identifying Student Achievement Needs